-In addition to managing and scheduling of active records, records management is also responsible for archival records, i.e. those records which have reached the end of their useful office life but which retain long-term administrative, reference, or historical value.
+In addition to the managing and scheduling of active records, records management is also responsible for archival records, i.e. those records which have reached the end of their useful office life but retain long-term administrative, reference, or historical value.
 The UWM Archives both accepts records for permanent archival retention and provides reference service and records retrieval for departments wishing to temporarily recall portions of their collection.

 For transferring electronic records to the Archives, please see our Electronic Records Transfers Page.

 - What should I send to the Archives?

 - How do I transfer records to the Archives?